Bristol Energy: Change of ownership

 Bristol Energy was wholly owned by Bristol City Council through an intermediate holding company, Bristol Holding Limited (which also has Bristol Waste Company Limited as a subsidiary).
 In May 2020, Bristol Energy was put up for sale by Bristol City Council.
 In August of that year, 4,000 business customer accounts were sold to Yü Energy for £1.34 million plus taking on £580,000 of debt.

 In September, Bristol Energy's brand and residential accounts – 155,000 meter points – were sold to Together Energy, whose parent Total Energy Limited was owned and controlled by Paul Scott Richards and Warrington Borough Council, for £14 million.
 Total Energy was established in 2016 and had headquarters in Glasgow and offices in Warrington; the transaction approximately doubled the size of Together Energy's operations.
 Following the sale to Together Energy, Richard Orna, formerly Head of Information Services at Bristol Energy, was appointed as its managing director.

 In October 2020, F&S Energy purchased Bristol Energy's entire renewable energy generator portfolio (power purchase agreement contracts), along with its commercial feed-in tariff customers.
-The combined contracted capacity moving to F&S was circa 91MW.
+The combined contracted capacity moving to F&S was circa 91 MW.